KZRT

-KZFX (93.7 FM, "Z-93.7" and "The Super Rock") is a commercial radio station in Ridgecrest, California, United States, broadcasting to the area along US-395 from Ridgecrest to Lone Pine.
-The station is owned by KZFX, LLC, and broadcasts a classic rock format.
+KZRT (93.7 FM, "93ZRT") is a commercial radio station in Ridgecrest, California, United States, broadcasting to the area along US 395 from Ridgecrest to Lone Pine.
+The station is owned by David Baes and broadcasts a classic hits format.

 History

 The station was first signed on in July 2012 as KKYT and aired a country music format branded "The Coyote".
 This lasted until September 25, 2013, when the station flipped to classic rock.
 On November 16, 2013, the station changed its call sign to KZFX.
 The KZFX call sign had been previously used from 1986 to 1994 by Z107 in Houston, Texas.